 Retrieved from: Duke University

 This VIV phenomenon is commonly avoided in structural engineering, aeronautics and architecture.
 Quite the opposite, Vortex’s turbines maximizes this aerodynamic instabilities and wind turbulences, capturing this energy.

 Vortex’s mast geometry is specially designed to achieve maximum performance to the average observed wind velocities.
 It is able to adapt very quickly to wind direction changes and turbulent airflows commonly observed in urban environments.

 The disturbance of the downstream wind current is why regular turbines need to be installed far from each other.
 This doesn’t affect bladeless wind turbines, any limitation associated with the “wake effect” is avoided.
-Furthermore, we expect Vortex devices to work better together, feedbacking each other.
+Furthermore, we expect Vortex devices to work better together, feedbacking each other if they have the proper free space around them, which is estimated to be half of the total height of the device.
+For regular wind turbines, this free space is usually five times the total height of the device.

 Currently, Vortex generates electricity through an alternator system, made by coils and magnets, adapted to the vortex dynamics, without gears, shafts or any rotating parts.
 Our Vortex generator is currently considered a “small wind turbine”.